PaddlePaddle/PaddleX/deploy/hps/README_en.md

 **1. Failed to pull the base Docker image during build?**

 This issue may occur due to network connectivity problems or restricted access to Docker Hub.
-You can add trusted domestic mirror registry URLs to your local Docker configuration file at `/etc/docker/daemon.json` to improve download speed and stability.If this does not resolve the issue, consider manually downloading the base image from the official source or other trusted third-party source.
+You can add trusted domestic mirror registry URLs to your local Docker configuration file at `/etc/docker/daemon.json` to improve download speed and stability.
+If this does not resolve the issue, consider manually downloading the base image from the official source or other trusted third-party source.

 **2. Timeout when installing Python requirement during image build?**